-For example, this past year we launched WhizRider on Indiegogo.
-Since this product is a portable child’s car seat that boasts exceptional convenience, we built relationships with parenting bloggers, Facebook groups, and social media influencers on parenting and car seat safety across the nation.
+For example, we launched WhizRider, a portable child’s car seat that boasts exceptional convenience, on Indiegogo.
+We built relationships with parenting bloggers, Facebook groups, and social media influencers on parenting and car seat safety across the nation.
 We chose this strategy because our research and surveys showed us who parents trust when it comes to making choices about children’s products: certified car seat professionals and respected parenting blogs.
 We also invested in digital ads sales, which generated a Return On Advertising Sales (ROAS) of an impressive 500%.

 See the WhizRider Case Study.